Xpra-org/xpra/docs/Usage/Security.md

 ### [Build options](../Build)
 By default, xpra is built using strict compilation options and any warning will cause the build to fail (`-Werror`).
-Whenever needed or required (libraries missing in a specific distribution or variant thereof), the xpra project provides up to date versions of key libraries on many platforms: https://github.com/Xpra-org/xpra/tree/master/packaging/ and not just xpra.
+Whenever needed or required (libraries missing in a specific distribution or variant thereof), the xpra project provides up-to-date versions of key libraries on many platforms: https://github.com/Xpra-org/xpra/tree/master/packaging/ and not just xpra.
 That said, binaries..

 ### Binaries - MS Windows and MacOS
 The distribution of binary bundles applies to MS Windows, MacOS builds and also on Linux when using formats like `appimage`, `flatpak`, `snap` (these formats are not currently supported, in part because of this particular problem) or - to a lesser extent - with container builds.